deluakin/hubtel-online-checkout/README.md

 ## Description
 This android library allows you to easily integrate hubtel online checkout into your android app and start accepting payments from within your app.
 Hubtel Payment supports Mobile Wallets & Bank Cards payment.
-You'll need to signup for a [hubtel merchant account](https://unity.hubtel.com/account/signup), also you will need a ClientID and a Secret Key https://unity.hubtel.com/account/api-accounts-add.
+You'll need to [signup](https://hubtel.com) for a merchant account.

 ## Download